-Council has adopted three levels of inspections as recommended by the VicRoads Bridge Inspection Manual 2000 and the inspection frequencies adopted are considered to be current industry standard and therefore reasonable in the context of Council's human and financial resources.
+Council has adopted three levels of inspections as recommended by the VicRoads Bridge Inspection Manual 2000 and the nominal inspection frequencies adopted are considered to be current industry standard and therefore reasonable in the context of Council's human and financial resources.
 For further details about the inspection types see Council's Bridge Asset Management Plan.

-Inspection Type REASON FOR ACTIVITY INTERVENTION LEVEL HIERARCHY FREQUENCY Carried out in conjunction with a Concrete Bridges 12 months / or Within 20 working days of floods / natural disasters Timber Bridges 6 months/ or Within 20 working days of floods / natural disasters Level 1 Inspections Regime (for Routine or Reactive inspection to check the general serviceability of the structure, particularly N/A Culverts 12 months/ or Within 20 working days of floods / natural disasters maintenance) the safety of road users Pedestrian Bridges 6 months/ or Within 20 working days of floods / natural disasters Timber Boardwalks 6 months/ or Within 20 working days of floods / natural disasters Concrete Bridges 48 months Timber Bridges 24 months To assess the structural Level 1 inspection report, or frequency as Culverts 48 months Level 2 and 3 inspections integrity and capacity of the bridge substructure and superstructure.
-Inspections will be carried out in accordance with VicRoads Bridge Inspection Manual. detailed for Level 2 inspections.
-Pedestrian Bridges 24 months Timber Boardwalks 24 months Level 3 will be triggered by a level 2 inspection if required or by a catastrophic event - fire, flood etc.
+Inspection Type REASON FOR ACTIVITY HIERARCHY FREQUENCY Level 1 Inspections Regime (for proactive maintenance) Carried out in conjunction with a Routine or Reactive inspection to check the general serviceability of the structure, particularly the safety of road users, and to identify any emerging problems.
+Carried out in conjunction with a Routine or Reactive inspection to check the general serviceability of the structure, particularly the safety of road users, and to identify any emerging Concrete Bridges Inspected once every 12th calendar month / or Within 20 working days of floods / natural disasters Timber Bridges Inspected once every 6th calendar month / or Within 20 working days of floods / natural disasters Culverts Inspected once every 12th calendar month / or Within 20 working days of floods / natural disasters Pedestrian Bridges Inspected once every 6th calendar month / or Within 20 working days of floods / natural disasters Timber Boardwalks Align with footpath inspections timeframes Concrete Bridges Nominally 48 months or as determined from Level 1 inspection' Level 2 and 3 inspections To assess the structural integrity and capacity of the bridge substructure and superstructure.
+Inspections will be carried out in accordance with VicRoads Bridge Inspection Manual.
+Timber Bridges Nominally 24 months or as determined from Level 1 inspection' Culverts Nominally 48 months or as determined from Level 1 inspection' Pedestrian Bridges Nominally 24 months or as determined from Level 1 inspection' Timber Boardwalks Nominally 24 months or as determined from Level 1 inspection' All Level 3 will be triggered by a level 2 inspection if required or by a catastrophic event - fire, flood etc.